davxy/datawok-posts/posts/zk-proof.md

 ### Ali Baba Cave

-This protocol is a real classic when explaining the basics `ZKP` protocols.
-It originates from the Kean-Jacques Quisquater's paper *"How to Explain Zero-Knowledge Protocols to Your Children"*[^QUI].

-The story is about *Ali Baba*, who knows the magic spell to open a secret door in a cave.
+The story is about Ali Baba, who knows the magic spell to open a secret door in a cave.
 The cave has a single entrance and splits into two paths, which reconnect at the end through this magic door.
 Ali Baba can prove his knowledge of the spell without revealing it.

+The following protocol, introduced by Quisquater [QUI], is very popular and perhaps the most frequently used to introduce newcomers to the basics of `ZK` protocols.

 Protocol:
 1. Ali Baba enters and randomly takes one of the two paths, while Victor waits